Skip to main content

 Can I just keep the default categories in my store?

-Category structures from catalog providers and warehouse distributors follow industry standards.
+Category structures from Auto Integrations follow industry standards.
 Importing them helps you organize products in a clear, consistent way and makes syncing across multiple integrations much more accurate.

 Do all integrations require importing categories?